embeddedadam/AI-autocomplete/README.md

 # AI Chat Autocomplete

-AI Chat Autocomplete is a Chrome extension that provides autocomplete functionality for ChatGPT and Claude based on the user's previous prompts.
-It learns from the user's input and suggests relevant completions as they type.
+AI Chat Autocomplete is a Chrome extension that provides intelligent autocomplete functionality for ChatGPT and Claude AI interfaces.
+It learns from the user's input and suggests relevant completions as they type, enhancing the chat experience and improving efficiency.

 ## Features

-- Autocomplete suggestions based on previous prompts
+- Intelligent autocomplete suggestions based on previous prompts
-- N-gram based prediction model (up to trigrams)
+- N-gram based prediction model (up to trigrams) for more accurate suggestions
 - Supports both ChatGPT and Claude AI chat interfaces
-- Easy-to-use popup for managing permissions
+- Adaptive positioning of autocomplete suggestions for different chat layouts
+- Keyboard navigation for prompt history (up/down arrow keys)
+- Tab key completion for quick input of suggestions
 - Automatically saves and loads prompts for a seamless experience
+- Debug mode for easier troubleshooting and development

 ## Installation